yannick2305/OpenLimitToeplitz/README.md

 If you use this code in your research, please cite:

-> De Bruijn, Y. and Hiltunen, E.O., *Spectra and pseudospectra of non-Hermitian Toeplitz operators: Eigenvector decay transitions in banded and dense matrices* (2025)
+> De Bruijn, Y. and Hiltunen, E.O., *Real Asymptotic spectra for a class of non-Hermitian m-banded Toeplitz operators and the Mathematical Foundation for the Generalised Brillouin zone.* (2025)